Consumer Medicine Information

 serious kidney problems (other than the kidney cancer for which you are being treated)

-Before you start treatment with INLYTA, your doctor will perform tests to check for and monitor:
+Before you start treatment with INLYTA, your doctor will perform tests to check for

 red blood cell count